OSDeploy/GitBook/psmodule/osdrivers/expand-osdriver.md

 In the Example pictured at the top of this page, the initial extracted size with compressed files was 1.09 GB.
 After running -ExpandCompressedFiles the size increased to 1.30 GB.

-The -RemoveNvidiaJunk cleared enough space to make this Driver .59 GB.
+The NvidiaCleanup switch cleared enough space to make this Driver .59 GB.

 ```
 ***** Calculating Path Size *****